 This course is an analysis of psychological development throughout the human life span.
 It includes a study of the theory and research of human psychological development from conception through old age, including personality, social, intellectual, and moral development.
-The examination of major psychological issues related to childhood, adolescence, adulthood, and aging will provide the theoretical foundation for understanding human development (MA in Clinical Mental Health Counseling and MA in Counseling Psychology students only).
+The examination of major psychological issues related to childhood, adolescence, adulthood, and aging will provide the theoretical foundation for understanding human development.
+Open only to MA in Counseling Psychology students.